About Jieun and Myung’s ministries

-As Regional Liaisons for East Asia, Rev. Myung (Martin) Han and Rev. Jieun Kim Han, along with Rev. Unzu Lee, nurture and support programs, relationships and activities of partner churches and organizations, and implement the regional strategies of PCUSA.
+As Regional Liaisons for East Asia, Rev. Myung (Martin) Han and Rev. Jieun Kim Han nurture and support programs, relationships and activities of partner churches and organizations, and implement the regional strategies of PC(USA).
 Based in Seoul, Martin’s ministry focuses on the partner churches and entities of China and South Korea, as well as the partner churches and entities of those two countries.
 Jieun relates to partner churches and entities in Japan and Taiwan.
 They provide support and pastoral care to PC(USA) mission personnel in the areas they cover.
 In addition, in conjunction with World Mission, they serve as a resource for connection and information between partners and PC(USA).
 They also develop strategies for East Asia in collaboration with the Area Coordinator for Asia-Pacific and global partners.

 Martin and Jieun met when they were both college-aged in Korea and soon discovered they wanted to live out their mutual call as servants of God.
-Martin points to Matthew 25:40 when he speaks of his call to be a Mission Co-worker.
+Martin points to Matthew 25:40 when he speaks of his call to be a mission co-worker.
 He says, “Jesus’ proclamation that, ‘What you did to the least of these, you did to me’ is about how we must share and support each other with humility.
-His desire to serve began when he was a very small child and saw himself as different from others.

 As a beloved and respected pastor by Anglo and Korean congregants, Martin is uniquely situated to be an interpreter of East and West.
 His and Jieun’s service in China as Diaconal Workers from 1994 to 1998 had a profound impact on Martin.
-He reveals, “Although it was only four years, our experience in China has nurtured my ministry here in US for twenty years.
-My memory of the Chinese Christians’ devotion, vitality and excitement still lingers in my heart, drawing us like a magnet to the region again.
-I often tell the stories of the Chinese Christians their in my sermons to challenge believers here in US.”
-The vitality of the Chinese Christian church is evident in the fact that the growth rate of the Chinese Christian population is four times faster than the population growth.
+He reveals, “Although it was only four years, our experience in China has nurtured my ministry here in the U.S. for twenty years.
+My memory of the Chinese Christians’ devotion, vitality, and excitement still lingers in my heart, drawing us like a magnet to the region again.
+I often tell the stories of Chinese Christians in my sermons to challenge believers here in the U.S.” The vitality of the Chinese Christian church is evident in the fact that the growth rate of the Chinese Christian population is four times faster than the population growth.
 The truth that “Mission flows bilaterally” is embedded in Martin’s vision of reciprocity and respect.
 “In mission,” Martin notes, “it is not clear cut who is the greatest and who is the least.
 It’s not giving but sharing, not helping but participating.
-We are serving the whole region of East Asia, and it will be more than bilateral: it will be multilateral.
-We are excited to see mutual sharing, supporting and learning.”
-Martin will use his understanding of honoring differences to mitigate the tensions in East Asia: between China and Hong Kong, China and Taiwan, South and North Korea and more.
-He and Jieun will participate in the peace and reconciliation efforts of the partner churches in the region, and lovingly invite everyone to join in this effort.

 This loving approach to ministry is evident in Jieun’s story.
-As a first-generation Korean-American Presbyterian clergywoman, she has had to navigate between cultures all her life.
+As a first-generation Korean American Presbyterian clergywoman, she has had to navigate between cultures all her life.
 She confides, “I did not grow up with American culture.
 It took me a while to find my identity in this country and culture.
 My call to the ministry and mission service was neither dramatic nor sudden.
-Rather, it was a life-long fermented process, like fermented food such as kimchi, bread or wine.
+Rather, it was a lifelong fermented process, like fermented food such as kimchi, bread, or wine.
 Fermentation is a process in which an organic substance breaks down into a simpler substance.
-You need the patience to let it sit for a while, and the process could be messy and smelly.
+You need patience to let it sit for a while, and the process could be messy and smelly.
 However, the process brings a beautiful change and transformation in the end.
 Likewise, God has called me out of my peculiar context throughout my life journey.
 At the same time, it was a realization and response to an inner voice that gradually invited me.
 I feel God has called me to mission service and has continued to shape me for mission service.
-My sense of call is profoundly rooted in my unique identity, gifts and skills that have unfolded as I have come to know both God and myself in local and global community.
-Now God has called me to keep “finding my voice” in the next chapter of my life in East Asia.”
+My sense of call is profoundly rooted in my unique identity, gifts, and skills that have unfolded as I have come to know both God and myself in partnership with the local and global community.
+I am deeply honored and grateful that God has called me to keep “finding my voice” in the new chapter of my life in East Asia.”

-Jieun and Martin are the parents of two sons and a daughter; Sol, Gale and Sami.
-Sami will accompany them to South Korea.
+Jieun and Martin are the parents of two sons and a daughter: Sol, Gale and Sami.
 Martin and Jieun hold Master of Divinity Degrees from Louisville Presbyterian Theological Seminary and are members of Mid-Kentucky Presbytery.

 Jieun – August 12